-In August 1987 LV14 was bought by Beaucette Marina, in Guernsey.
-The plan was to restore her to full-service condition, be positioned in Beaucette Harbour as the Yacht Club headquarters, and as a tourist attraction.
+In August 1987, LV14 was bought by Beaucette Marina in Guernsey.
+The plan was to restore her to full-service condition in Beaucette Harbour as the Yacht Club headquarters and as a tourist attraction.

-Shortly after, on 12th September 1988, she was transferred to Conwy in North Wales, where she resided as a tourist attraction for a couple of years until she was purchased again on 12th October 1990 by Milford Haven Port Authority.
-On 20th October she was moved to Milford Haven and located in the new marina.
+Shortly after, on 12th September 1988, she was transferred to Conwy in North Wales, where she resided as a tourist attraction for a couple of years.
+She was purchased again on 12th October 1990 by Milford Haven Port Authority.
+On 20th October, she was moved to Milford Haven, located in the new marina.

 On 14th March 1991, the lightvessel was dedicated and renamed Haven, the new name painted in large letters on her hull’s side.
-She was relocated the following year, on 18th July, to a new purpose-built berth within the dock as a working museum ship, maritime historical research and publishing, self-catering accommodation, and headquarters for the Pembroke Unit of the Maritime Volunteer Service.
+She was relocated the following year, on 18th July, to a new purpose-built berth within the dock.
+Haven served as a working museum and maritime historical research and publishing base, and self-catering accommodation was available.
+She was also the headquarters for the Pembroke Unit of the Maritime Volunteer Service.

 Haven was managed by Peter Williams, founder of the lighthouse publication Leading Lights.

-Following her retirement from Milford Haven, LV14 was transferred briefly to Ireland before being moved to Sharpness Shipyard.
+Following her retirement from Milford Haven, LV14 was transferred briefly to Ireland.
+She was then moved to Sharpness Shipyard.
 Following three years of restoration and refurbishment, her new owners renamed her Sula, which means peace.

-She was towed along the canal to Llanthony Quay in Gloucester where she arrived on 2nd October 2010 to become the base for Lightship Therapies, offering complementary health care and training.
+She was towed along the canal to Llanthony Quay in Gloucester, arriving on 2nd October 2010.
+She became the base for Lightship Therapies, offering complementary health care and training.

-In February 2020 Sula was sold to new owners, who have now restored the lightvessel, and converted the lightship into luxury Bed and Breakfast accommodation.
+In February 2020, LV14 Sula Lightship was sold to new owners.
+They have restored the lightvessel and converted her into luxury Bed and Breakfast accommodation.